LED Dimmer Circuit

 In this article we will look at how a simple circuit can be built to act as a dimmer for individual LED bulbs.
 If you arrived at this page wanting to know how to dim LED spotlights

-containing multiple LED bulbs), you will be better served visiting this article 240V LED Bulbs and Dimmer Switches
+containing multiple LEDs), you will be better served visiting this article 240V LED Bulbs and Dimmer Switches

 , Dimmable Energy Saving Lightbulbs